-A one man tent with a bonus, the Zempire Atom hiking tent takes single pole construction one step further with the addition of a brow pole that forms more space for your noggin.
+A one man hiking and backpacking tent with a bonus, the Zempire Atom hiking tent takes single pole construction one step further with the addition of a brow pole that forms more space for your noggin.

 With plenty of space for one, the Atom has a vestibule large enough to cook under, and offers plenty of storage space for gear.
 A full mesh inner minimises weight yet maintains solid panels to minimise draft through the tent.
 The Atom also comes with a ground strap to stabilise the pole - which will allow you to erect the fly before the inner.

 Incredibly stable with front and rear guy ropes and a durable waterproof floor, the Zempire Atom is a great all-rounder for solo explorers.

 Just returned from having the Atom out in two days of severe wind, hail and rain in Australian Alps.
 WOW.
 A bit of condensation inside the fly but not a drop inside the tent.
 And, it was rock solid.
 I can easily put up with the slight inconvenient crawl in in exchange for this level of confidence in performance.

 Shopped around and could not find a quality lightweight hiking tent with this level of waterproofing for anywhere near the price.
 Well made, easy pitch and roomy thanks to cross bar pole.
 Agree with another reviewer that entry/exit is a little tricky, especially if weather is inclement and vestibule flap is down.
 D shaped door seems like it would be more serviceable facing the other way.